Are Potatoes Good For You?

 Are Potatoes Nutritious?

 Potatoes are incredibly nutritious.
-They are fantastic sources of potassium (more than a banana!), which helps to lower blood pressure and decreases your risk of a stroke.
+They are fantastic sources of potassium (more than a banana!), which can help to lower blood pressure.
 A potato will also provide half your intake of vitamin C, which helps to boost your immune system.

 Interestingly, despite increasingly being labelled a fattening food, potatoes are also a good source of vitamin B6, which has been linked to improved metabolism.